Tears and episiotomies have become common during childbirth, leaving many women to wonder if they’ll need one during natural birth.

 Care and recovery

 It may take up to a month for your tear to heal and the stitches to dissolve.
 You will continue to feel some moderate discomfort for some time after this but this should eventually completely disappear.
 An episiotomy can lead to scarring.
+You can care for yourself by doing the following:

 - Bathe in warm water and sit on a valley cushion (inflatable cushion specially designed to make sitting more comfortable).